 The Music Education Center was officially dedicated on February 11, 1999.
-The center provides a pleasant atmosphere for all who utilize the facility.
-It houses four private practice rooms (each room contains a piano), a tiered band room, a room specially configured for use by the University's steel band, an elegant concert choir room and a computer lab/listening room.
+The center houses four private practice rooms (each room contains a piano), a tiered band room, a room specially configured for use by the University's steel band, an elegant concert choir room and a computer lab/listening room.